nodejs/node/COLLABORATOR_GUIDE.md

 $ git node land $PRID
 ```

-If it's the first time you have used `node-core-utils`, you will be prompted
+If it's the first-time you have used `node-core-utils`, you will be prompted
 to type the password of your GitHub account and the two-factor authentication
 code in the console so the tool can create the GitHub access token for you.
 If you do not want to do that, follow